-A fridge-freezer is an integral part of any kitchen and the latest models have come a long way from the 1970s, when they first became a common household appliance.
+A fridge-freezer is an integral part of any kitchen.
+The latest models have come a long way from the 1970s, when they first became a common household appliance.
 Did you know that you can now log the contents of your fridge without even opening it?
-That’s exactly what some of the latest smart designs offer – a free phone app that is linked to a camera in your fridge so you can see what you need to stock up on without writing a shopping list – I need this in my life!
+That’s exactly what some of the latest smart designs offer – a free phone app.
+It’s linked to a camera in your fridge so you can see what you need to stock up on without writing a shopping list.
+I need this in my life!
 Or what about the new LG model that allows you to see what’s inside with two quick knocks on the external glass?
 Yes, the humble fridge-freezer has come a long, long way.
 Question is, do you need fancy functions and how do you decide between all the types on offer?

-Well, I’ve been taking a look into just that and this is what I’ve found…
+Well, I’ve been taking a look into buying a fridge-freezer and this is what I’ve found…

-Today’s fridge-freezers offer plenty of flexibility to store fresh and frozen foods with multi-zone compartments, bottle racks and shelving, quick-chill and fast-freeze options and there are plenty of designs to suit every lifestyle and budget, from freestanding to built-in and American style to French doors with pull-out freezer drawers.
+Today’s fridge-freezers offer plenty of flexibility to store fresh and frozen foods.
+They feature multi-zone compartments, bottle racks and shelving, quick-chill and fast-freeze options.
+Plus there are plenty of designs to suit every lifestyle and budget.
+From freestanding to built-in and American style to French doors with pull-out freezer drawers.

 But as well as function, the fridge-freezers of today are design pieces that can transform a room.
 Stay with me here… During my own renovation we recently splashed out on a pastel green Smeg model that really is the talking point of our kitchen.

-As for buying advice, it starts with knowing what functions are on offer.
+As for advice on buying a fridge-freezer, it starts with knowing what functions are on offer.

-Generally they offer better internal layout, some models reach over 500 litres in volume so it is easier to stash plenty of produce, great if you have a hungry family like mine.
-Plus the latest hi-tech designs can store fruit and vegetables in separate compartments cooled to exactly 0°C, which may help reduce food waste by keeping them fresh for up to three times longer, so less midweek trips to stock up on extra supplies.
+Generally they offer a better internal layout.
+Some models reach over 500 litres in volume so it is easier to stash plenty of produce.
+That’s great if you have a hungry family like mine.
+Plus the latest hi-tech designs can store fruit and vegetables in separate compartments cooled to exactly 0°C. This may help reduce food waste by keeping veggies fresh for up to three times longer, so less midweek trips to stock up on extra supplies.